bellmann-engineering/upskilling_homework/Embedded_II_Homework/README.md

 Write a C program that prompts the user to enter a positive integer 'n'.
 Determine whether 'n' is a prime number or not.
 Use a `for` loop to iterate through potential divisors and an `if-else` structure to determine the primality of 'n'.
 Break the loop when a divisor is found.

+> Prime numbers are numbers that have only 2 factors: 1 and themselves.
+>
+> For example, the first 5 prime numbers are 2, 3, 5, 7, and 11.

 **Task 5: Password Validation**

 Design a C program that prompts the user to enter a password.
 The password must meet certain criteria: it should be between 5 and 10 characters and include at least one digit.
 Allow the user to make three attempts.
 Use a `do-while` loop and an `if-else` structure to validate the password and count the attempts.